Martin-Mok-Tin-Kui/platform-game-svg-master/README.md

 http://martin-mok-tin-kui.github.io/COMP-4021-Internet-Computing/hkust/assignments/a2/a2.pdf
 http://martin-mok-tin-kui.github.io/COMP-4021-Internet-Computing/hkust/assignments/a2/flip_player/index.html
 http://martin-mok-tin-kui.github.io/COMP-4021-Internet-Computing/hkust/assignments/a2/platforms/index.html
-Notice: This game use cookies to store players rank for different player names you entered each time you play this gmae.
+### Notice: This game use cookies to store players rank for player names entered each time you play this game.